CrucibleNetworksLtd/emergence-plugin-unity/Assets/InternalTesting/TestPlan.md

 **Glossary**
 - Active Avatar: The avatar that the user has currently set to active in Emergence.
 - Selected Avatar: The avatar that the user has selected to view in the edit persona screen, it may not be the same as the active avatar.
+- [.../...]
+The left option is for the create persona flow, the right option is for the edit persona flow.

 **Expected Output**:
 - [ ] There should be an icon for each avatar arranged in a grid on the left.
 - [ ] The user can see the icon of the selected avatar on the right.
 - [ ] The user can see the icon of the selected avatar on the right blurred and scaled behind the avatar.
-- [ ] The user can see a cancel/back button in the bottom left corner.
+- [ ] The user can see a [back/cancel] button in the bottom left corner.
-- [ ] The user can see a confirm avatar/next button in the bottom right corner.
+- [ ] The user can see a [next button/confirm avatar] in the bottom right corner.
-- [ ] Pressing the cancel button if the selected avatar was different to the active avatar, the active avatar is not changed.
+- [ ] Pressing the [back/cancel] button if the selected avatar was different to the active avatar, the active avatar is not changed.
-- [ ] Pressing the confirm avatar button if the selected avatar was different to the active avatar, the active avatar is changed to the selected avatar.
+- [ ] Pressing the [next button/confirm avatar] button if the selected avatar was different to the active avatar, the active avatar is changed to the selected avatar.

 #### Unit 1.1.6: Persona information screen basic functionality.